When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 While Speedify changed its privacy policy in 2015, stating that they don’t collect any logs and that the online activity of its users is fully protected, we remain doubtful, especially after discovering online reports of its data leaks.

-Therefore, those looking for the best possible data protection should probably look elsewhere.
+Therefore, if you're looking for the best possible data protection, you should probably look elsewhere.

-Did Speedify Leak Personal Data in the Past?
+Did Speedify VPN Leak Personal Data in the Past?

-Additionally, a Reddit user claimed several years ago that Speedify leaked their data, including their social media and email accounts.
-Although there is no concrete evidence that Speedify was responsible, we would advise exercising caution.
+Based on discussions online, there's an isolated case wherein Speedify VPN allegedly leaked data.
+A Reddit user claimed several years ago that Speedify leaked their data, including their social media and email accounts.
+Although there's no concrete evidence that Speedify was responsible, we advise exercising caution.

 Is Speedify Safe?